Our mission is to make veterinary care convenient and enjoyable for you and your pets. Here's how we do it:

 Receive your Rabies, DHPP, FVCRP, Bordetella (Kennel Cough) or any other due vaccines

 Receive additional special care including blood work, needle biopsies, fecal analysis etc.

 Save money and hassle with having multiple pets seen on one visit!

 Dr. Brian Hur grew up shadowing his grandfather (who was also a veterinarian) at various small animal hospitals and the Santa Barbara Zoo.
 These experiences made Dr. Hur realized early on that he wanted to follow in his grandfather's footsteps and dedicate his life to helping the welfare of animals.
 Dr. Hur received both his undergraduate degree and degree in veterinary medicine from Washington State University and is an active member of the Association of Veterinary Informatics.
-He has worked in both general practice and emergency medicine, and is dedicated to bringing quality veterinary care to as many clients as possible.
-Dr. Hur lives in Seattle with his wife Elena, their daughter Maya, cat Teemo and Boston Terrier Playa.
+Dr. Hur shares his household with a cat, Teemo, Boston Terrier, Playa, and new baby daughter, Maya, along with his wife, Lena.

 Dr. Hoppe graduated from the University of Florida, College of Veterinary Medicine in 2006 and completed her internship at Blue Pearl Veterinary Partners in New York, New York in 2007.
 After 3 years with a Manhattan-based practice, Dr. Hoppe moved to San Francisco in 2011 and immersed herself in the local animal welfare community as the Veterinary Coordinator for Vet SOS, a local non-profit organization which provides veterinary medical services to underserved communities.
 Dr. Hoppe is a staff veterinarian at the SPCA Veterinary Hospital.